MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

    than the server timeout value requested by the user.
 This difference, is to allow for network latencies.
 * On the service side, not all query operators honor the timeout value.
    We're gradually adding that support.
-* To have Kusto automatically use the maximum allowed request timeout, set the client request property `norequesttimeout` to `true`.
+* To automatically use the maximum allowed request timeout, set the client request property `norequesttimeout` to `true`.

 <!--
   Request timeout can also be set using a set statement, but we don't mention